Pop Star (Ken Hirai song)

 "Pop Star" is a song by Japanese singer Ken Hirai.
 The single went on to top the 2005 Oricon Charts and is known for its remarkable music video, featuring Ken in seven different personas, including a raccoon and his own manager.
-The Video also helped Ken break into the US and Canadian Markets where Stations would play the video despite the fact that it was in Japanese.
-The song was featured in the Nintendo DS game, Moero!
-Nekketsu Rhythm Damashii Osu!
-Tatakae!
-Ouendan 2, as well as on Taiko No Tatsujin 8 and Taiko No Tatsujin Portable 2 for the PSP.
-It is also a track in the Konami's jubeat ripples series.
-Its latest appearance is in the Namco game Happy Dance Collection for the Nintendo Wii.
-The song was also featured in the Japanese drama Kiken na Aneki starring Ito Misaki.
+The Video also helped Hirai break into the US and Canadian Markets where stations would play the video despite the fact that it was in Japanese.

+The song is the theme song of the Japanese drama Kiken na Aneki starring Ito Misaki.

+Hip-hop artist KREVA performed a parody of this song, "RAP STAR," at his appearance at COUNTDOWN JAPAN 05/06 in 2005 and during his 2006 tour, KREVA TOUR 2006 Ai Jibun Haku ~Kokuminteki Gyoji~.

+Composition

+Pop Star is in the key of F major, a 4/4 time signature, and a tempo of 140 beats per minute.

+The melody ranges almost 2 octaves from C3 to B♭4.
+If including background vocals, the vocal range is 2 octaves and 2 semitones from C3 to D5.

+Certifications

+In video games

+The song is featured in the following music and rhythm games: